luxfi/LPs/LPs/lp-1000-p-chain-core-platform-specification.md

 ## Abstract

 LP-1000 specifies the P-Chain (Platform Chain), Lux Network's metadata and coordination blockchain.
-The P-Chain manages validator sets, staking operations, subnet coordination, and chain creation.
+The P-Chain manages validator sets, staking operations, chain coordination, and chain creation.
 It operates using Lux consensus optimized for platform operations.

 ## Motivation